arananet/clockpatch/README.md

 ## Why does it exist?

-The problematic parts of Falcon's design are demonstrated here:
+The problematic parts of Falcon's design are demonstrated here (right-click on the image and choose something like "Open image in new tab" or "View image", then you can zoom it in as you wish, it's a vector image):

 ![Image of PCB without clock patch](BaseFalcon.svg)